zayan-shahab/consolidation-project/README.md

 # Dice Game

-A simple dice game for multiple players.
+A simple dice game for one or multiple players.
 The game involves rolling dice, making strategic decisions on re-rolls, and competing to achieve the highest score.

 ## Features
 - Supports multiple players.